razerx100/razerx100/README.md

 # Hello, I am Saikat (pronounced Shoikot).
 [こんにちは、私はショイコットと言います。]\
 I love all things science.
-But I am trying to get better at Programming.
+Currently though, I am trying to get better at Programming.
 I love low level programming, graphics programming and C++.
 I love making different tools with C++ but 3D/graphics programming is my jam.
-I am trying to write a renderer with DirectX12, OpenGL and Vulkan support.
+I am trying to write a renderer with DirectX12 and Vulkan support.
 Using lots of Dynamic Libraries and DI.
-My main targeted platform is Windows but I might try to support Android as well, idk.
+My main targeted platform is Windows but I might try to support Android and (some Window Managers) Linux as well, idk.

 A lil bit more about myself.
 I love music.
 I listen to all kinds of Metal and